 Step 5: Stop the Sequence When Someone Responds

-This sounds obvious, but it's the mistake that ruins candidate relationships fastest.
-If a candidate replies to your email and then receives a LinkedIn message and SMS in the same week, you've just annoyed someone who was interested.
+Obvious as it sounds, this is the mistake that ruins candidate relationships fastest.
+A prospect who replies to your message and then receives an additional LinkedIn note and SMS in the same week has just been annoyed by someone they were willing to engage.

 AI outreach platforms detect replies across all channels and automatically pause the sequence.
-If a candidate clicks a link in your email without replying, the system can adjust - sending a softer follow-up instead of repeating the full pitch.
-This kind of cross-channel awareness is impossible to manage manually at scale.
+Prospects who click a link without replying trigger an automatic sequence adjustment - a softer follow-up rather than repeating the full pitch.
+Cross-channel awareness at this scale is impossible to manage manually.

 Pin’s multi-channel outreach hits a 48% response rate - see how it works.